CM 1.1 - Define and describe the concept of public health.

 CM 5.5 - Describe the methods of nutritional surveillance, principles of nutritional education and rehabilitation in the context of socio-cultural factors.

-a) List the principles of nutrition education.
+a) Explain the principles of nutrition education.

 b) Define Surveillance.
 Describe the methods of nutritional surveillance in a community.